hhvm/user-documentation/guides/hack/03-async/01-intro.md

 ![Async](/images/async.png)

-While this example may not always show a measurable time savings (there are some factors like network latency and possible caching involved), but you will not be slower than the non-async version overall and you may get results like this:
+While this example may not always show a measurable time savings (there are some factors like network latency and possible caching involved), you will not be slower than the non-async version overall and you may get results like this:

 *Non-Async*
 ```